shree-c/node-shopping-api/readme.md

   - images of the item
 - shop-owner
   - can modify shop attributes
-  - can modify catagory attributes
+  - can modify category attributes
   - can modify item attributes
   - report reviews to the admin
 - user